-I’ve had a little experience with difficult times in the past as have many of you, and there are some loose do’s and don’ts that I’m going to share in this post.
-Anyone who is the midst of a treacherous journey this side of eternity will attest that there certainly isn’t a score board for appropriateness, but there are ways of saying or doing something that are more effective and life giving than other ways.
+I’ve had a little experience with difficult times as have many of you, and there are some loose do’s and don’ts that I’m going to share.
+Anyone who is the midst of a treacherous journey will attest that although there isn’t a score board for appropriateness, there are words and actions that are more effective and life giving than other ways.
 This post is meant to help – not hurt or condemn so take it for what it’s worth.

-Along those same lines, some of us are not necessarily comfortable with people running up to us in Walmart, boldly laying hands on top of our heads, and loudly praying for the whole store to witness.
-I would caution not to ever do this, and instead, realize that most people will find this situation highly uncomfortable.
-Not to mention, if these people are shopping at all during a difficult season of life, it’s probably a treat, and undoubtedly their time is limited before they need to return to their current reality.
+Along this train of thought, some of us are not comfortable with people running up to us in Walmart, boldly laying hands on top of our heads, and loudly praying for the whole store to witness.
+I would caution not to ever do this, and instead, realize that most people will find this situation highly uncomfortable and invasive.
+Not to mention, if these people are shopping at all during a difficult season of life, it’s probably a treat, and undoubtedly their time is limited before they need to return to their current dire reality.